mikey-austin/greyd/doc/greyd.conf.5.md

 ## SPF SECTION

 This section controls the operation of the SPF validation functionality.
+Use the **--with-spf** configure flag to compile in SPF support.

 * **enable** = *boolean*:
   Enable the SPF checking functionality.